County health board votes to change COVID-19 regulations effective Jan. 22

 The Cascade County City-County Board of Health has adjusted the COVID-19 restrictions in the county.

 During a special Jan.
-20 meeting, the board voted to expand business operating capacity to 75 percent and restaurants, cafes, coffee houses, bars, casinos, gyms, movie theatres, etc. may stay open until 12:30 a.m.
+20 meeting, the board voted to expand operating capacity to 75 percent for restaurants, cafes, coffee houses, bars, casinos, gyms, movie theatres, etc. and they may stay open until 12:30 a.m.

 Those changes go into effect at 5 a.m.
 Jan.
 22 and will remain in effect until the county reaches an average new case rate of 25 per 100,000 for four consecutive weeks.